flatiron/viewful/README.md

 ### Presenter.View

 The Viewful View class associated with this presenter.
-Useful for referencing logic and templates from other views.
+Useful for referencing templates from sibling and child Views.

 ## Transforming between different engines